Report alleges ethical abuses at UN agency for Palestinians

 In 2018 the United States suspended and later cut all funding for UNRWA, causing a financial crisis that threatened to see its schools and hospitals closed.

-US President Donald Trump's administration, along with Israel, accuse UNRWA of perpetuating the Israeli-Palestinian conflict.
+US President Donald Trump's administration, along with Israel, accuses UNRWA of perpetuating the Israeli-Palestinian conflict.

-The agency disputes that and says the vital services it provides would otherwise not be available to Palestinians who benefit from them.
+The agency disputes that and says the services it provides would otherwise not be available to Palestinians.

+After the crisis began, Krahenbuhl established a fund-raising unit outside of the traditional mechanisms but it "reportedly raised only modest amounts," the report says.

+At the same time, it enabled him to continue travelling with his partner, it says.